tryscer/flock/flock-music.md

 ​	"Very funny," says Barry.
 "He's the last one they would tell."
 ​	"It's supposed to be *obvious*," says Eleanore.
 ​	"You kids doing a treasure hunt?" says the newspaper vendor.
 He's an old man in a felt cap, gazing at us between the hanging newspaper​​s with twinkling eyes.
 ​	"We are," I tell him.
+I show him my matchbook but he's not impressed.
 ​	"We're really not," says Eleanore.
 "It's supposed to be *obvious*, you see."
 ​	​Tim says, "We sure are, sir.
 Do you know The Steam Pillars?"
 ​	"Dunno," the newspaper man says.
 "Are they black?"
 ​	"How did you know?"
 ​	"Because," says the man, "your friend over there is reading the amusement section in a black newspaper."
 ​	Cindy says, "Is it there, Eleanore?"
 ​	"It isn't," Eleanore says, folding the newspaper.
 "But that's not the point.
 The point is, Alice, the guy who gave you that matchbook wanted you to be in the show.
-He probably assumed most people who get a matchbook will know where the show will be."
+You're probably not the only one who got one.
+He must have assumed most people who get a matchbook will know where the show will be."
 ​	"So where is it?" says Barry.
 ​	"Well, for starters, I can tell you it's right here in Shockoe Bottom."
 ​	I giggle.
 "Where?"